 Both COVID-19 survivors and people who have not to their knowledge been infected with SARS-CoV-2 are experiencing cognitive symptoms widely referred to as “brain fog.”
-Two neurologists, Kristen Willeumier, PhD, author of Biohack Your Brain and Dr. Majid Fotuhi, author of Boost Your Brain, help us understand why we shouldn’t disregard COVID-19 “brain fog,” and what works best to get back on track.
+Neuroscientist Kristen Willeumier, PhD, author of Biohack Your Brain, and neurologist Dr. Majid Fotuhi, author of Boost Your Brain, help us understand why we shouldn’t disregard COVID-19 “brain fog,” and what works best to get back on track.

 It is hard to believe it’s been a year since SARS-CoV-2, the virus responsible for COVID-19, was first detected in Wuhan, China.
 During this pandemic, we have become all too familiar with the seemingly endless list of symptoms associated with the disease – fever, shortness of breath and dry cough, to name a few.
 But often the most frustrating symptoms are invisible to the eye and persist long after the acute phase of infection.
 Take for instance, brain fog – a collection of neurological symptoms that afflicts many virus sufferers both during and after infection.